arcus/education_modules/_module_templates/genomics_quality_control/genomics_quality_control.md

 estimated_time_in_minutes:

 @pre_reqs
-This lesson assumes a working understanding of the bash shell.
+This lesson assumes a working understanding of the bash shell, including the following commands: `ls`, `cd`, `mkdir`, `grep`, `less`, `cat`, `ssh`, `scp`, and `for` loops.
 If you aren’t familiar with the bash shell, please review our [Command Line 101](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_scripting_101/bash_scripting_101.md) module and/or the [Shell Genomics lesson by Data Carpentry](http://www.datacarpentry.org/shell-genomics/) before starting this lesson.

-This lesson also assumes some familiarity with biological concepts, including the structure of DNA, nucleotide abbreviations, and the concept of genomic variation within a population.
+This lesson also assumes some familiarity with biological concepts (including the structure of DNA, nucleotide abbreviations, and the concept of genomic variation within a population) and genomics (concepts like sequencing).
+It does not assume any experience with genomics analysis.
 @end

 @learning_objectives